CodemateLtd/codemate-blog/src/pages/code-reviews-getting-started/index.md

 Finally, this last resource briefly mentions another reason why I think code reviews should be part of everybody’s toolset: you can learn A LOT from them.
 They are a great place for the team to share their knowledge and learn:

 * How other people would approach and solve a given problem.
 * General stylistic or architectural guidelines to follow for the specific project.
-Those are defined elsewhere (eg. in a styleguide or architecture principles document) but propagate well via code reviews.
+Those are defined elsewhere (e.g. in a style guide or architecture principles document), but propagate well via code reviews.
 * Neat programming tricks!
 For example using [list mapping (`Array#map`) over a mutable iteration (`Array#forEach` and `Array#push`)](https://github.com/roughike/inKino/issues/52).

 ![Screenshot of a GitHub code review from @loicteixeira, with an insightful review comment](./images/loicteixeira-code-review.png)